-For noncitizens who are subject to the grounds of deportability, the government bears the burden of proving, by clear and convincing evidence, that the noncitizen is deportable.26 "No decision on deportability shall be valid unless it is based upon reasonable, substantial and probative evidence."27 In addition, INA § 240(c)(3)(B) contains specific rules governing the type of evidence required to prove the existence of criminal convictions.
-The government bears the burden of proving both (1) the existence of a criminal conviction; and (2) that the conviction triggers a ground of deportability (or inadmissibility, if the LPR is charged with a ground of inadmissibility as an arriving alien, see section above).
+For noncitizens who are subject to the grounds of deportability, the government bears the burden of proving, by clear and convincing evidence, that the noncitizen is deportable.
+INA § 240(c)(3)(A); 8 C.F.R. § 1240.8(a).
+"No decision on deportability shall be valid unless it is based upon reasonable, substantial and probative evidence."20 In addition, INA § 240(c)(3)(B) contains specific rules governing the type of evidence required to prove the existence of criminal convictions.
+The government bears the burden of proving both (1) the existence of a criminal conviction; and (2) that the conviction triggers a ground of deportability or inadmissibility.
 These rules, and case law governing the establishment of deportability based on a criminal conviction, are covered extensively in Chapter 5.

-Under the Supreme Court case Woodby v.
+Under the Supreme Court case, Woodby v.
 INS, 385 U.S. 276 (1966), the standard for proving deportability was deemed to be clear, unequivocal, and convincing evidence.
-It is not clear whether there is a difference between "clear and convincing" and "clear, unequivocal and convincing."
-Some courts have held that there are differences in specific contexts.
+It is not clear whether there is a difference between "clear and convincing" and "clear, unequivocal and convincing," and some courts have held that there are differences in specific contexts.
 For example, in Ward v.
-Holder, the Sixth Circuit held that the Woodby standard is applicable to returning LPRs, and the clear, unequivocal and convincing standard is a higher standard than clear and convicting.28 In Matter of Patel, the BIA stated that the clear and convincing standard "imposes a lower burden than the clear, unequivocal, and convincing standard applied in deportation and
+Holder, the Sixth Circuit held that the Woodby standard is applicable to returning lawful permanent residents, and the clear, unequivocal and convincing standard is a higher standard than clear and convincing standard "imposes a lower burden than the clear, unequivocal, and convincing standard applied in deportation and denaturalization proceedings."
+19 I&N Dec.
+774, 783 (BIA 1988).
+However, because the Woodby decision is constitutionally based and is law of the Supreme Court, it should be the required standard of proof.